trooney/PDODblibBundle/README.md

 Doctrine 2 does support any method of connecting to SQL Server on a Linux box.
 Here's a simple driver that supports PDO DBlib.
 It's pretty rough.

+This bundle requires the following:
+* pdo_dblib
+* FreeTDS

 Since Doctrine 2 not allow you to add custom database drivers on the fly.
 Modify `Doctrine/DBAL/Driver/DriverManager::$_driverMap` as follows:

 ```php